 Workplace issues should be resolved with the organisation managing the Tús programme.
 If the position is not working out as expected you should discuss this with your supervisor.
-If this does not resolve the issue contact the INOU on (01) 856 0088 for information and assistance.
+If this does not resolve the issue, or any other concerning Tús, contact the INOU on (01) 856 0088 for information and assistance.